-Franklin County commissioners rescind vote to open businesses despite stay-at-home order
+Franklin County commissioners rescind vote on businesses

 “The action taken by the board of commissioners intentionally and knowingly violates an order issued by the governor pursuant to his emergency powers … and it therefore violates state law,” said the letter to the commissioners that demanded they retract the resolution.

-In response, Peck admitted he acted in haste and wrongly believed the Legislature hadn’t approved extending the governor’s declaration of emergency.
+In response, Peck admitted that he acted in haste and wrongly believed the Legislature hadn’t approved extending the governor’s declaration of emergency.

 However, Peck said he still believes Inslee has gone too far in respect to restrictions on church services.
-He also expressed concern Boeing workers are being allowed to return to work while workers in Franklin County cannot.
+He also expressed concern that Boeing workers are being allowed to return to work while workers in Franklin County cannot.